albayaty/albayaty.github.io/README.md

 http://albayaty.github.io

-You will be redirected to my official personal website https://albayaty.me
+You will be redirected to my personal portfolio https://albayaty.me

 ==========================